geosolutions-it/docker-geoserver/README.md

 `docker run --name gs -p 8080:8080 geosolutionsit/geoserver`

+Or for data persistence (in this example GEOSERVER_DATA_DIR is pointing to `/var/geoserver/datadir`):

+`docker run -v ./datadir:/var/geoserver/datadir --name gs -p 8080:8080 geosolutionsit/geoserver`

 Open your browser and point it to `http://localhost:8080/geoserver` .
 GeoServer web interface will show up, you can now log in with user admin and password `geoserver`.